 BME 346 BME 346.
 Computational Biomolecular Engineering.
 3 Hours.

 Restricted to biomedical engineering majors.
 Introduction to computational structural biology and molecular modeling, including the fundamentals of biomolecular structure and molecular thermodynamics.
 The principles and applications of biomolecular modeling used to explore the critical relationship between structure, function, and thermodynamic driving forces in molecular biology.
-Two lecture hours and one and one-half laboratory hours a week for one semester.
-Prerequisite: The following coursework with a grade of at least C-: Biochemistry 369, Biology 311C or 315H, Biomedical Engineering 313L (or 113L), and one of the following: Biomedical Engineering 355, Chemistry 353 or 353M.
+Three lecture hours a week for one semester.
+Prerequisite: The following coursework with a grade of at least C-: Biochemistry 369, Biology 311C or 315H, Biomedical Engineering 313L or Computational Engineering 311K, and one of the following: Biomedical Engineering 355, Chemistry 353 or 353M.